 The board members communicate their overall goals and what they expect to be accomplished to the superintendent.
 How these "ends" are achieved is left up to the district's professional staff.
 By delegating and directing the superintendent, the board is able to focus on more broad issues while evaluating the end results.

-These policies lay out the results the Board of Directors expects to be achieved.
-Through these policies, the board is able to provide strategic guidance by defining goals.
+The Board Ends lay out the goals and results the Board of Directors expects to be achieved.
+Through the Ends, the Board is able to provide strategic guidance by defining goals.

-These policies define what methods the superintendent may not use to achieve the end results.
+These policies define what methods the superintendent may not use to achieve the results defined in the Board Ends.
 The Board of Directors is essentially pre-approving all methods not expressly prohibited in these policies.

 These policies are set by the superintendent and outline the operating procedures of the district.